 Tuesday, August 6, 2019 4-6pm

 Our artist’s book!
 Check back in September for ordering info and availability.
 We’re also planning a final happening of 2019.
-Think full circle, all the people and things you love in one place.
+Think full circle.
+Think all the people and things you love in one place.
 Location and details TBA.

 Support for A POSSIBLE PRACTICE 2019 is provided by the Kindling Fund, a grant administered by SPACE as part of the Andy Warhol Foundation for the Visual Arts Regional Regranting Program.